Golden bandicoot: Competition

 Several factors have contributed to the decline of golden bandicoot numbers throughout the century including introduced species, exotic predators, and loss of habitat.
 On Middle and Barrow Islands, competition with the introduced black rat (Rattus rattus) reduced golden bandicoot numbers significantly in the 1990s, but the black rat was successfully eradicated from these islands in 1993.
 Since then golden bandicoot numbers have increased five-fold.
 Additional competition comes from various rabbit species.

 Predation

 Large birds are the primary, natural predator of the golden bandicoot, but many predatory species have been introduced within its range.
 The European red fox (Vulpes vulpes), feral cats, and feral dogs all prey upon the golden bandicoot.
 When feral cats were introduced to Hermite Island, the golden bandicoot quickly became extinct just before 1912.
 On Marchinbar Island, hair samples from the golden bandicoot have been recovered in scat samples from feral dogs, and Aboriginal people have been known to hunt them as well.
+Wild dogs were present on the Marchinbar until 2004 or 2005, when they were eradicated.

+The greatest threat to the species has been, and remains, feral cats.